-This short hike near Payson, Arizona, meanders along Ellison Creek through a playground of boulders, pools, and natural water slides.
+This short hike near Payson, Arizona, meanders along Ellison Creek through a playground of boulders, pools, and natural water slides with Water Wheel Falls as the grand finale.
 The trail is not well established and involves several creek crossings and scrambling over slippery granite, but should be manageable for most dogs and kids over five.

 - Distance: 1.8 miles out and back

 - Hike Time: 1-2 hours